How to Become a Kindergarten Teacher: Step-by-Step Guide

 Most teacher preparation programs feature one or two semesters of student teaching in classrooms.
 During the classroom internship, future kindergarten teachers are mentored by experienced educators in topics such as classroom management, effective lesson plans, student evaluation and parent-teacher communication.
 They are also evaluated on their classroom performance.

-- Get to know the parents.
-During the student teaching internship one may have the opportunity to meet some of the parents of students in the host class.
+During the student teaching internship, you may have the opportunity to meet some of the parents of students in the host class.
 Being able to communicate with the parents is an important part of a kindergarten teacher's job.

 Step 4: Get a Teaching Certificate